25 Jul 2023 7 min read

 NIST

-By adopting zero trust architecture standards, business enhance their overall cybersecurity – shifting from a perimeter-based security model to more robust frequent check point style model.
+By adopting zero trust architecture standards, businesses enhance their overall cybersecurity – shifting from a perimeter-based security model to more robust frequent check point style model.
 ZTA helps business leaders reduce the risk of data breaches, unauthorized access, and lateral movement within their networks, ultimately safeguarding their assets and maintaining the trust of their customers.

 QuProtect is architected to support a zero trust strategy for organizations across the public and private sectors.
 Our service mesh architecture brings the key zero trust principles of authentication and authorization to life for secure network communication.